Hadrien-Cornier/E6040-super-resolution-project/README.md

 2. Download from HCP dataset (The link above).
 But you need to downgrade the HR images by yourself.
 Here we provide an offline version MATLAB code for you (see kspace.m).
 Local storage is required.
 Online version is not provided in consideration of privacy.
 Then, arrange the data similarly in folder *mnt*.

-3. Request for full access to our Google Storage: gs://hz2538 After being accepted, use
+3. Request for full access to our Google Storage: gs://hz2538

-    `gcsfuse --implicit-dirs "hz2538" mnt'

-to mount the disk to your GCP VM instance or local machine.
+After being accepted, use 'gcsfuse --implicit-dirs "hz2538" mnt' to mount the disk to your GCP VM instance or local machine.
 For 'gcsfuse', see details on their website: https://github.com/GoogleCloudPlatform/gcsfuse

 Please contact Huixiang Zhuang: hz2538@columbia.edu.